BBC Kids: Australia

 BBC Kids launched on 24 April 2021 on Fetch TV in response to Cartoon Network and Boomerang entering an exclusivity agreement with Foxtel and departing the Fetch lineup.
 This complemented an existing CBeebies channel available in Australia, catering to children aged 0 to 6.
 The channel was launched with popular children's shows from the UK.
 It was removed from Fetch TV alongside CBeebies on 31 October 2024.

 Online services

-On 11 January 2022, BBC Studios added BBC Kids as an additional channel to the Pluto TV platform in the United States, both in English (as "BBC Kids") and in Spanish (as "Niños por BBC").
+On 11 January 2022, BBC Kids launched as a FAST channel on Pluto TV in the United States, which airs select CBeebies and CBBC shows from the BBC Studios catalogue.
+A version of the channel that airs Spanish-dubbed programming titled "Niños por BBC" was launched on the same day.
+The channels closed on 1 November 2023, however BBC Kids continues to operate on Samsung TV Plus.

 Taiwan Mobile myVideo has become the first streaming platform in Asia to launch BBC Kids as a Video on Demand channel, which was launched on 1 July 2022.
 The channel has included titles that had been previously aired on CBeebies Asia to bring along other titles that was tailored for kids audiences, such as Spy in the Wild and Deadly 60.

 A BBC Kids subscription app service with 100 hours of content became available in South Africa in September 2022, through a partnership of Switch Media and MTN Group.